 This is the biggest issue.
 RingCentral's AI pulls answers from a "knowledge base" you create by uploading documents and adding your website.
 In theory, this lets the AI answer business-specific questions.

-In practice, users report significant problems:
+In practice, users report significant problems (echoed across RingCentral reviews on G2):

 - 500-character company description limit.
 That's about two sentences.
 Try describing your business, services, pricing, and handling instructions in 500 characters.
 You can't.